aabizri/diplomat/src/demo_gen/markup.md

 #
 # Setting this will adjust imports to: `import {type} from "../js/folder/here/index.mjs";
 #
-# Intended to be a mutually exclusive setting with module-name, although you can set both simultaneously to import modules from a relative path.
+# Intended to be a mutually exclusive setting with module_name, although you can set both simultaneously to import modules from a relative path.
 relative-js-path="../js/folder/here" # (string)
 ```